 As you can notice on the blog, I haven’t been publishing regularly and in the last month, at all.
 I couldn’t say I was to busy to do it, but there’s another fact that got on my nerves lately (generally, not about blogging).

-Any initiative I had this fall, may it be presenting a business idea, or a film homework for the film classes or some faculty project, or even a short sketch at Recitiri, got criticised.
-And not only criticised, but also mocked – in some environments I have not claimed perfection, but from which I expected suggestions and directions to learn.
+Any initiative I had this fall, may it be presenting a business idea, or a film homework for the film classes or some faculty project, or even a short sketch at Recitiri, got criticized.
+And not only criticized, but also mocked – in some environments I have not claimed perfection, but from which I expected suggestions and directions to learn.

 Please compare the intensity with which someone gives negative feedback to the intensity someone uses to give positive feedback.
 Usually, according to John Parr (a great transactional analyst), the intensity ratio is 5:1 for negative:positive.
 Why?
 Just imagine.
 When you hear someone say “I hate you”, how intense is it, compared to “I love you”?
 We usually put more energy into negative messages than in positive ones.

 Another explanation is the obsession for performance: you have to try hard to make it better.
 Perfect.
 It’s excellent that everyone tells you what’s not working.
 But what DOES work?
 No time for that.

 I rallied to this strive for performance, trying to use all the critics and suggestions in a positive way, but I have only accumulated a lot of resentment, which I do not find correct to cast upon others.
 Other people don’t have to suffer because someone gave me the negative energy I couldn’t take.
 In the meantime, it’s also true I’m only human.

 If the 5:1 ratio statement is correct then we need 5 positive strokes for each negative stroke.
 What happens if you get a lot of negative strokes and not one positive stroke?

 I will give you a few examples of this, from the past month.